rosuth/employee-care/README.md

 3. Go into the shell of your mysql container and run the sql script available under sql folder
 4. Restart both the containers using docker-compose restart to reflect your changes

-To get into container shell of mysql: docker exec -it <mysql-container-name> bash
+To get into container shell of mysql: docker exec -it {mysql-container-name} bash

 Project will be up at localhost:8080/app